General spherically symmetric solution of Cotton gravity: Velocity squared force

 Velocity-dependent forces, like the Coriolis and Lorentz forces, are well-known, but velocity-squared forces are relatively rare.
 The concept of a gravitational force proportional to the square of the velocity was initially proposed by Schr\"odinger \cite{Schrodinger}, and more recently, a repulsive force proportional to the squared velocity dispersion of a structure was derived by contracting the relativistic generalization of angular momentum \cite{Hansen:2021fgb}.

 Interestingly, it has been suggested that a universe without dark energy, but instead featuring a repulsive force proportional to the velocity squared, could exhibit an accelerated expansion that closely mimics the effects of a cosmological constant \cite{Loeve:2021ozs}.
 This idea provides an alternative explanation for the observed accelerated expansion of the universe, highlighting the potential implications of velocity-squared forces in gravitational theories.
+The presence of velocity-squared forces, in addition to the cosmological constant, highlights the richness of Cotton gravity and expands the range of possibilities for cosmological studies.